 Lamplight Lounge continues to ascend on this list.
-The Lobster Nachos are right up there with the single best items I’ve had at Disneyland and the Potato Skins and Salmon PLT weren’t far behind.
+The Lobster Nachos are right up there with the single best items I’ve had at Disneyland and the Potato Skins and Salmon PLT aren’t far behind.
 Lamplight Lounge has a nice atmosphere, giving guests their fill of Pixar memorabilia.
 The real star of the atmosphere is sitting alongside the water and staring out across the rest of the park.
 It’s a gorgeous setting with fantastic food.

 Another gorgeous restaurant and special atmosphere with somewhat overpriced food.
 Carthay Circle rests inside of California Adventure’s park icon and the inside (and outside) of the faux-theatre are beautiful.
 The restaurant has lovely paintings on the ceiling and extravagant chandeliers.
 The food was very good and the menu a mix of California and American inspired food.
-While guests pay a pretty penny for this restaurant, it is slightly cheaper than Blue Bayou and a wonderful, elegant experience.
+While guests pay a pretty penny for this restaurant, it is slightly cheaper than Blue Bayou and a wonderful, delicious and elegant experience.

 This isn’t much of a contest, Napa Rose is the best restaurant at Disneyland Resort.
 I’ll get the two negatives out-of-the-way.
 One, our first experience was one of the best meals I’ve ever had but the second experience wasn’t as good.
 Two, this is a very expensive place to eat.
 Entrees run between $40-$60.
 With that out-of-the-way, Napa Rose is one of my favorite restaurants in the world.
 The inside matches that of the beautiful Grand Californian and is bolstered by natural light through large windows.
 The menu is always interesting and diverse, featuring steak and fish among other options.
 Desserts are fantastic, as well.
 To this day, my first meal at Napa Rose is likely my favorite I’ve ever had.
 As the most upscale restaurant at Disneyland, I’d recommend this to anyone who’s looking for a nicer night out while on vacation or to anyone who just likes really good food.